Treode/store/examples/movies/webui/README.md

 When we want to `PUT` a JSON object for a movie, we must be sure to update the role information that appears both in the `CastTable` and the `RolesTable`.

-1. Get the old information from the `MovieTable` and the `CastTable`.
+1. Get the old information from the `MovieTable`, the `CastTable` and the `Index`.

-1. We get the information from the `RolesTable` for both the actors in the old cast and the actors in the new cast.
+1. Get the information from the `RolesTable` for both the actors in the old cast and the actors in the new cast.

-1. We update the information in the `MovieTable`, the `CastTable` and the `RolesTable`.
+1. Update the information in the `MovieTable`, the `CastTable`, the `RolesTable` and the `Index`.

     - Some fields in the JSON object may be missing, and we fill those in from the prior values.

     - We can update the one row in the `CastTable` directly.

     - However we must merge information into multiple rows of the `RolesTable`.

+    - We may need to move remove the ID from one `IndexEntry` and add them to another.

 The code to decompose an object and make an update appears across a few places.